June 25, 2009

 Banana Bread for Comfort {Naptime Everyday}

-My mother’s homemade banana bread is my favorite comfort food of all time.
-A fresh loaf, still warm from the oven, can remedy almost any stressful situation in my life.
-In many ways, it is my personal (and much healthier) version of valium.
+There is nothing quite like homemade banana bread to soothe my nerves.
 No matter the situation, one bite of mom’s bread and all my concerns melt away for a few blissful moments.
 In fact, this bread has such power over me that while I was primping for my wedding ceremony, my brother slipped me a few slices.
 It was a clever move on his part.
 Casually snacking on my favorite food was the perfect way to calm my jitters, ensuring I wouldn’t faint dead away during my vows (I didn’t).

-adapted from an old handwritten recipe from my mother and grandmother
+A delicious recipe for classic homemade banana bread from my mother and grandmother

 Ingredients